-&lt;sup>350 These changes include improving employee understanding of and comfort with the program, broadening the scope and coverage of the protections (e.g., to contractors), and building in more sources of feedback and tracking of the programs.
-See DPO 2007 Report, supra note 335; NRC, Differing Professionals Opinions Program 2006 Program Review, ML071160295 [hereinafter DPO 2006 Report].
+&lt;sup>426 These changes include improving employee understanding of and comfort with the program, broadening the scope and coverage of the protections (e.g., to contractors), and building in more sources of feedback and tracking of the programs.
+See DPO 2007 Report, supra note 409; NRC, Differing Professionals Opinions Program 2006 Program Review, ML071160295 [hereinafter DPO 2006 Report].
 Employee outreach and training appear to be the highest priorities.
-DPO 2007 Report, supra note 335, at v; DPO 2006 Report, id., at v.
+DPO 2007 Report, supra note 409, at v; DPO 2006 Report, id., at v.
 To that end, NRC has established DPO liaisons in each office to facilitate use of the program.
-DPO 2007 Report, supra note 335, at 22.
+DPO 2007 Report, supra note 409, at 22.
 In the annual review process, NRC also surveys DPO submitters, panel members, and office members for feedback on the process and includes this information in the annual assessment, see id. at 4 and Appendix C, although the results of this information were difficult to trace in the written annual report.
 NRC annually also provides a brief summary of each of the DPOs that have been filed and their current status in its annual, public report.
 This information provides a valuable window into the nature of the disagreements that are emerging through this program.
-See Appendix D and E of the 2007 and 2006 Review reports, supra note 335 and id., for example.
-NPO, supra note 343.
+See Appendix D and E of the 2007 and 2006 Review reports, supra note 409 and id., for example.
+NPO, supra note 417.

-&lt;sup>352 Id. at 1 of Handbook.
-A sample of a Non-concurrence statement is provided at Appendix D. The Figure is from id. at Exhibit 1.
-Id. at 2-3 of Handbook; see also id. at 6-11 (providing more complete guidelines on the process).
+&lt;sup>428 Id. at 1 of Handbook.
+A sample of a Non-concurrence statement is provided at Appendix D.